Salvation Army Housing Tasmania (SAHT)

 Subletting of the Property

 Tenants of SAH are not permitted to sublet the property.
-An exemption has been granted by South Australia Civil and Administration Tribunal (SACAT) in this regard.

 You are only allowed to park your vehicle in the allocated or numbered car park space that is part of the property.
 Do not park on the lawns or garden areas.
 No unregistered cars are allowed to be stored at the property.